-Restoration Project is a vocational rehabilitation program for individuals with brain disorders and injuries.
+Restoration Project is a vocational rehabilitation program for adolescents and adults with brain disorders and injuries.
 We teach the trades of furniture refinishing and upholstering and the applied skills of retail sales to build confidence and develop work skills that are transferable to any occupation.

-Furniture is especially suited to these goals.
-It is part of our everyday lives; restoring it, empowers us.
-Our training methods are based on education and therapy models that counteract neurological deficits and promote recovery.
+Mindful handwork has calming and healing effects.
+In addition our training methods are based on education and therapy models that counteract neurological deficits and promote recovery.

-If you came to Restoration Project you would see:
+If you visited our workshop you would see:

 - A quiet, peaceful place

-- Participants working on furniture independently or with a partner
+- Participants working on furniture independently, with each other, or with a community volunteer

-- Teachers also working on furniture providing help as needed; participants helping each other
+- Teachers also working on furniture providing help when needed